hemakgit/VisioFinancialServices/README.md

 # VisioFinancialServices

 # Instructions
-**# Actual Idea is to store all Rules in Custom Meta Type in Salesforce, Which will allow users to manupulate configuration.
+**# Actual Idea is to store all Rules in Custom Meta Type in Salesforce, Which will allow users to add \ change configuration.
 (I have added a commented section on how it will be with Custom meta data).
 **# Just for our easy execution of the code (rule engine) i have the below hard coded script to execute the code without custom meta type data **

 Step 1: Download the Code (5 Apex Classes and 1 Custom Meta Type).